 A few simple tricks to catch a dating scammer:

-Use their picture to perform an image search on Google to see if it is stolen.
+Use their photo- Use their picture to perform an image search on Google to see if it is stolen from somewhere else.

-Try to locate their social media profiles; a reverse phone lookup or people search by name search can also help you locate their social media profiles.
+Look at their social media accounts- Try to locate their social media profiles; a reverse phone lookup or people search by name can also help you locate their social media profiles.

 There are countless ways for a scammer to take someone’s money or personal information over the phone.
 Through texting and calling, scammers can and have gained access to credit cards, social security numbers, bank accounts numbers, and other personal information.